w3c/aria-practices/draft-labelling-describing.md

 * treeitem

-If the element’s contents is not appropriate as a label, but there is an element that can be used as the label, then authors should use the aria-labelledby attribute.
+If the element’s contents is not appropriate as a label, but there is an element that can be used as the label, then use the aria-labelledby attribute.

-In the following example, an element with the "switch" role is labelled by a previous sibling element.
+In the following example, an element with the "switch" role is labeled by a previous sibling element.

 ```
 <span id="night-mode-label">Night mode</span>